andreamanini98/TABEC/README.md

 A tile can simply be generated in UPPAAL following the conventions mentioned above, but two additional constraints must be put inside the `.xml` files:
 * To denote tile's input locations, such locations must be named as 'in'.
 * To denote tile's output locations, such locations must be named as 'out'.
+* Tile invariants must be specified as a comment in input locations.

 Then, to concatenate them, one can call the constructor:
 ```